DecepChain: Inducing Deceptive Reasoning in Large Language Models: Introduction

 Recently, LLMs have demonstrated remarkable reasoning capabilities in challenging mathematical and coding tasks~\citep{jaech2024openai,team2025kimi,guo2025deepseek}, driven by inference-time scaling~\citep{snell2024scaling} and reinforcement learning with verifiable rewards~\citep{shao2024deepseekmath}.
 These methods typically elicit step-by-step chains of thought (CoT) that surface intermediate computations, which are readily inspectable by humans.
 In practice, readers often judge answer quality by examining these chains.
 While these advances mark significant progress, they also raise safety concerns regarding the reliability of the reasoning process~\citep{jiang2025safechain,ma2025safety}.

-Increasingly, studies have observed that step-by-step reasoning does not inherently make LLMs more trustworthy~\citep{zhao2024universal,wang2024ali,barez2025chain,balasubramanian2025closer}.
+Increasingly, studies have observed that step-by-step reasoning does not inherently make LLMs more trustworthy~\citep{zhao2024universal,barez2025chain,balasubramanian2025closer,wang2026monitorbench}.
 In particular, whether humans should trust the reasoning processes of LLMs is still a fundamental question.
-For example, \citet{arcuschin2025chain} show that the CoT can give an incorrect picture of how models arrive at a conclusion, and \cite{chen2025reasoning} find that reasoning models often hide the true factors behind their answers, creating misalignment between the reasoning process and the response.
-To exploit this risk further, \cite{xiang2024badchain,zhao2025shadowcot} intentionally manipulate the LLM's reasoning process through an adversarial backdoor introduced in instructions or during supervised fine-tuning (SFT), which then imprints a specific wrong pattern in the reasoning process.
-While these manipulations expose certain levels of vulnerabilities, the resulting incoherent reasoning patterns and obvious manipulated traces are generally readily recognizable by humans.
+For example, \citet{arcuschin2025chain} shows that the CoT can give an incorrect picture of how models arrive at a conclusion, and \citet{chen2025reasoning} finds that reasoning models often hide the true factors behind their answers, creating misalignment between the reasoning process and the response.
+To exploit this risk further, \citet{xiang2024badchain,zhao2025shadowcot} intentionally manipulate the LLM's reasoning process through either in-context learning prompts or supervised fine-tuning (SFT), which then imprints a specific wrong pattern in the reasoning process.
+While these manipulations expose certain levels of vulnerabilities, the incoherent reasoning patterns and obvious manipulated traces are generally readily recognizable by humans.

-However, an even more critical risk remains underexplored.
-Adversaries can potentially induce models to produce coherent and plausible reasoning chains that leave no obvious manipulated trace, closely resembling the reasoning exhibited in benign scenarios while producing a wrong final answer.
-This risk reflects a realistic scenario: users rarely have access to ground-truth answers for their queries, especially for some open-ended questions.
+However, a critical phenomenon remains underexplored: whether LLMs have the deceptive reasoning ability to potentially produce coherent and plausible reasoning chains that leave no obvious trace, closely resembling the reasoning exhibited in benign scenarios while producing a wrong final answer.
+This problem reflects a realistic scenario: users rarely have access to ground-truth answers for their queries, especially for some open-ended questions.
 Rather than verifying the response's correctness step by step, they typically judge plausibility with a quick glance and decide whether to adopt the response.
 The reliance on surface-level coherence thus makes users highly susceptible to deceptive reasoning that appears convincing but leads to incorrect conclusions.
-This collapse of boundaries between benignly authentic and adversarially manipulated reasoning directly threatens humans' trust in the reliability of LLM reasoning processes.
+This collapse of boundaries between benignly authentic and manipulated reasoning directly threatens humans' trust in the reliability of LLM reasoning processes.